he-dev/SmartConfig/README.md

 });
 ```

-We use the `SqlClient` as data source.
+We use the `SqlClient` as a data source.
 We use the connection string from the previous configuration and we need to specify the table name of our configuration.

 And we're done!